RuntimeTools/appmetrics/README.md

 <a name="config"></a>
 ### Configuring Node Application Metrics

+Node Application Metrics can be configured in two ways, by using the configuration file described below or via a call to configure(Object).

 Node Application Metrics comes with a configuration file inside the [module installation directory](#install) (`.../node_modules/appmetrics/appmetrics.properties`).
-This is used to configure connection options, logging and data source options.
+This can be used to configure connection options, logging and data source options.

 Node Application Metrics will attempt to load `appmetrics.properties` from one of the following locations (in order):